Training Policies And Procedures

 Professional Disclosure Statement

-At the beginning of the first session with a new client, Interns must provide all clients with a professional disclosure statement, which informs the client of the Intern’s training status at CAPS, supervisory requirements, the name of their Primary Supervisor, and the supervisor’s license number and contact information.
-The Intern’s individual disclosure form with supervisor information can be found at the CAPS front desk (see Written Notification of Intern Status).
+Prior to the beginning of the first session, all clients are provided with a professional disclosure statement, which informs the client of the Intern’s training status at CAPS, supervisory requirements, the name of their Primary Supervisor, and the supervisor’s license number and contact information.
+The Intern’s individual disclosure form with supervisor information is included in remote intake forms (see Written Notification of Intern Status).

 Supervision Agreement and Verification of Experience